Visiting Melbourne with kids? Pack your most stylish duds, preferably in black and explore the fashion, sports and cultural capital of Australia.

 Glen Waverley also has great Malaysian, Japanese and Korean cuisine, restaurants can be found along Kingsway, Springvale Road and Coleman Place.

-Doncaster East’s, Tai Pan is an exceptional place for Yum Cha.
+Doncaster East’s, Tai Pan is an exceptional place for Yum Cha and one of my fave kids restaurants Melbourne.

 For an exceptional bowl of steamy Pho, head to Victoria Street in Richmond.
 Our favourite is Pho Hung Vuong 2, it’s been around for decades and consistently delicious.
 Right next door is great Huong Huong Bake Shop, serving excellent Bahn Mi.